 - What investment / level of change is required?

-You are now ready to introduce continuous feedback loops so you can test directly on users.
+You should now have prioritised bets and are now ready to introduce continuous feedback loops so you can test directly on users.

 If you want to learn more about why language matters, including terms like bets when driving change read this short blog.